wtubog/ngx-ez-maps/README.md

 ```bash
 $ npm install ngx-ez-maps --save
 ```

 ## Work in progress

-This library is under heavy development and has only basic GoogleMap's functionality, feel free to contribute :)
+This library is under heavy development and has only basic GoogleMap's functionality such as:

+- Map display
+- Markers
+- Info windows

+More features coming soon! feel free to contribute :)

 ### To do list